-Time to normalize imperfections instead of teaching young girls to be ‘perfect’, says Megha Rouniyar.
-Geneive D’Souza speaks with the beauty from Nepal.
+Time to normalize imperfections instead of teaching girls to be ‘perfect’, says Megha Rouniyar.
+Geneive D’Souza in conversation with Megha.

 By Geneive D’Souza | Opening Doorz Editorial | September 10, 2020

 Megha Rouniyar from Nepal is making her own small impact in the United States of America.
 After dropping out of a medical school in Pune, India, she moved to the US to pursue a career in technology.
 Currently, she is practicing in her field as a Computer System Analyst.
 That apart, like most girls her age, she is cued on to Beauty Pageants and is currently training to participate in the Miss Nepal Universe, which will be held online!